kdar/random-syntax/README.md

 `styles/colorsgen.less` file.
 If you generate a theme you like, you should backup that file so you don't overwrite it.

-## Notes
+## TODO

-I pretty much haphazardly matched the base16 colors generated to other colors already in the theme.
-It may be worth while to actually making a theme that is designed to take these 16 colors.
+Use a theme that supports base16 colors (such as [github.com/Alchiadus/base16-syntax](github.com/Alchiadus/base16-syntax)).

+Instead of using a Go program, make an atom package to generate a theme.

 ## Contributing